Ida Liu: Citi Private Bank

 In 2019, she was promoted to head the Private Bank in North America.

 In 2021, Liu was appointed Global Head of Private Banking.

 Diversity and inclusion

 Liu is an advocate for diversity, inclusion and gender equality in the workplace.

-She serves on Citi’s Asian Heritage Affinity, becoming its Co-Lead in November 2021 and she has spoken at the Milken Institute Global Conference on inclusivity for the Asian American and Pacific Island heritage (AAPI) community.
+She served on Citi's Asian Heritage Affinity, becoming its Co-Lead in November 2021 and she has spoken at the Milken Institute Global Conference on inclusivity for the Asian American and Pacific Island heritage (AAPI) community.

-Liu is also a member of the Citi Women Steering Committee, a company-wide effort that is “designed to attract, develop, advance and retain female talent at all levels of the company.”
-She also serves as Chair of the Citi Women’s International Women’s Day celebrations globally.
+Liu was a member of the Citi Women Steering Committee, a company-wide effort that is "designed to attract, develop, advance and retain female talent at all levels of the company."
+She also served as Chair of the Citi Women's International Women's Day celebrations globally.

 External board memberships

 Liu is a trustee and board member of the Asia Society.

 She is the senior sponsor of recruiting for her alma mater, Wellesley College, where she was previously a board member of the Alumnae Association.

 Liu is a Young Global Leader (YGL) of the World Economic Forum and was one of five Citi delegates at Davos in 2019 to discuss opportunities and trends in global finance and investment.

 She is also a member of The Committee of 100 and Young Presidents' Organization.